syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-can-I-implement-an-Excel-accounting-format-in-the-Syncfusion-WinForms-GridControl.md

 ---
 layout: post
-title: How-can-I-implement-an-Excel-accounting-format-in-the-Syncfusion-WinForms-GridControl | Windows Forms | Syncfusion
+title: Common questions in Essential Grid
 description: how can i implement an excel accounting format in the syncfusion winforms gridcontrol
 platform: windowsforms
 control: Grid